 You can port your iOS apps to BlackBerry 10 using the BlackBerry 10 Native SDK.

-This guide covers how to port an application and uses various patterns that we presume you are familiar with when we describe the parallel code samples or concepts when you work with iOS, such as Model-View-Controller patterns, Delegation, Target-action, or Block objects.
-If you want to port using the Cascades framework, also available as part of the Native SDK go here.
+This guide explains how to port an application using the Native SDK.
+Throughout this guide, we use parallel code samples or concepts to describe how things are done on iOS and BlackBerry 10.
+If you want to port using the Cascades framework, also available as part of the Native SDK, see Porting iOS apps.

 This guide will also show you the equivalent functions between iOS and BlackBerry 10 OS for each feature.

-The Native SDK offers the highest level performance and lowest-level access to the operating system.
-This is important for any apps that you want to bring over to BlackBerry 10 because with this access, you are given much more flexibility to tweek apps to improve performance and ultimately, improve the experience.
+The Native SDK offers the highest-level performance and lowest-level access to the operating system.
+This is important for any app that you want to bring over to BlackBerry 10 because you're given more flexibility to tweak apps to improve performance and ultimately, improve the experience.

 If you haven't already, you should read the Getting started guide because it has all the information you need to install the Native SDK as well as information on how to create, build, and deploy an app on a BlackBerry 10 device.